 When to Go to Dublin

-Dublin’s mild, temperate climate makes it a good destination to visit year-round, keeping in mind that you’re guaranteed to encounter rain no matter when you visit!
+Dublin’s mild, temperate climate makes it a pleasant destination to visit year-round, keeping in mind that you’re guaranteed to encounter rain no matter when you visit!

 The summer months (June-August) are the warmest so this is when the city is at its liveliest.
 However, keep in mind that this is peak season so you’ll compete for accommodation.
-Prices are a little inflated too.
+This is when you’ll encounter the most crowds and prices are a little inflated too.
 Average temperatures during this time hover between 13-20°C (56-68°F) but sometimes can climb up to 25°C (77°F) or more.
+Though it’s the driest time of year, there are still eight or more days with rain every month so be sure to pack layers and rain gear.
+The days are long with up to seventeen hours of daylight, so it’s a wonderful time to enjoy all the outdoor activities and events in the city.

 Winters can be drizzly with short daylight hours, but temperatures rarely fall below freezing.
+Daily highs average between 8-11°C (47-51°F).
 It’s chilly, grey, and grim.
 Some people find that unflattering, but I actually enjoy its moody charm.
+The days are short with only about eight to ten hours of daylight and the sun sets as early as 4 PM in mid-December.
+It’s also the wettest time of year with eleven or more days with rain every month.
 Just dress warmly and be prepared for lots of indoor activities.

 Saint Patrick’s Day in March is huge in Dublin and the city becomes crowded with locals and tourists ready to get their party on.
 During this time, hostels and hotels fill up quickly and prices spike.
 Temperatures are still mild and Ireland is just as beautiful as ever.

 Overall, the shoulder season (April-May and September-October) is my favorite time to visit.
 Aside from St. Patrick’s Day, you’ll find prices to be a little lower and the city to be less busy.
 The weather is decent enough for exploring too.
-Just bring an umbrella!
+High temperatures range between 12-17°C (53-62°F) so you’ll want to pack layers.
+There are also eight or more days with rain so bring an umbrella!

 Dublin Travel Guide: The Best Booking Resources